Filtering Theory

 True Negatives = 994

-Bringing the discussion back to drug design.
-If we have a ligand-based design tool such as ROCS, we can imagine that the receiver-operator curve may have a false positive rate as low as 1 in 10,000.
+Bringing the discussion back to drug design, if we have a ligand-based design tool such as ROCS, we can imagine that the receiver-operator curve may have a false positive rate as low as 1 in 10,000.
 For this exercise, let’s assume no false negatives.
 When using that to identify 50 inhibitors from a database of 2.5 million available compounds, we’d identify 300 potential inhibitors, and 5 out of every 6 of these would be a false positive (positive predictive value of 17%)!
 If we first run filter and eliminate 65% of the 2.5 million compounds, this leaves us with 875,000 compounds to push through ROCS.
 There will be about 88 false positives to go with the 50 true positives and the positive predictive value will increase over two-fold with relatively little work.

 Confusion table for the unfiltered ROCS virtual screen